ipdk-io/networking-recipe/docs/development-update-22.44.md

 be on par with P4-OVS.

-Additional development work is required to support the kernel monitor and to allow OVS to communicate with *infraprd*.
+Additional development work is required to support the kernel monitor and to allow OVS to communicate with *infrap4d*.

 To build DPDK under CMake, you must first set the `SDE_INSTALL` environment variable to point to the root of the P4-DPDK install tree.